 - Horsham Regional Livestock Exchange is a critical service to help ensure food security.
 To ensure that sales can continue, Council needs to limit the attendance by non-essential people at the site.
 Access during the sale will be restricted to agents, buyers, transport operators, Council and its staff.
 The general public will not be able to attend, even if they are sellers at the sale.
 We are conscious that many regular attendees are in an age bracket that is potentially more vulnerable to the virus, and are taking this measure as a means of ensuring continuity of the sales

-- Horsham Town Hall is closed to the public until further notice
+- Horsham Town Hall is closed

 - Meals on Wheels will continue to provide client meals